GoogleCloudPlatform/ai-on-gke/best-practices/ml-platform/examples/use-case/datapreparation/gemma-it/README.md

 The prompts are generated using Vertex AI's Gemini Flash model.
 The output is a data set that can be used for fine-tuning the base model.

+## Prerequisites
+- The [ML Platform Playground](../../../platform/playground) must be deployed
+- Data output from the [Data Preprocessing example](../../datapreprocessing)

 ## Steps